 9. Spray Lakes Reservoir

-On highway 742, just after Goat Pond, the Spray Lakes Reservoir is a long man made reservoir which has a huge catchment area.
-From the northern shore incredible views of Mount Sparrow Hawk, The Rimwall and The Windtower can be seen on a still day.
+On Highway 742, just after Goat Pond, the Spray Lakes Reservoir is a long man-made reservoir that has a huge catchment area.
+From the northern shore, incredible views of Mount Sparrow Hawk, The Rimwall, and The Windtower can be seen on a still day.

 10. Elbow Lake

-Elbow Lake is a charming alpine lake reachable by walking the short distance (around 15 minutes) from the trailhead near the Highwood Pass.
-It's one of the view points on the way to Piper Pass, one of my favourite day hikes in the Canadian Rockies.
-There's a lakeside campsite there if you want a night by the fire.
+Elbow Lake is a charming alpine lake reachable by walking a short distance (around 30 minutes) from the trailhead near the Highwood Pass.
+It’s one of the viewpoints on the way to Piper Pass, one of my favorite day hikes in the Canadian Rockies.
+There’s a lakeside campsite there if you want a night by the fire.